 From analyzing the definition of bedside manner, it’s clear that the nursing community needs a paradigm shift when it comes to soft skills in nursing.
 For the sooner nursing professionals and higher ed respect and value soft skills, the sooner we’ll see research and curricula that support it.

 So along with the skills check-off list, also include soft skills.
-Check out these six ways to teach nursing students skills faster, which include specific ideas for introducing soft skills to your nursing students.
+Check out 5 Keys to an Outstanding Nurse-Patient Relationship to learn more about teaching soft skills in nursing

 @chadjardine is the CMO @goreact, where he loves advocating for educators and students by spreading the word about GoReact.
 He also seeks to make a positive impact by teaching courses as an Adjunct Instructor in the finance department @uutah.